 Below is a list of some of the available tools and solutions you can use to help you make better data-driven decisions around your cyber risk profile:

-Vendor management platforms are cloud-based solutions that give organizations the ability to manage their third-party cyber risk across all of their solutions providers in a single place.
+Third-party cyber risk management platforms are cloud-based solutions that give organizations the ability to manage their third-party risk across all of their solutions providers in a single place.
 This creates a single source of truth for all third-party data and allows for better risk management and mitigation.
 The main benefit of these platforms is that they provide real-time insights into vendor risk, the latest threats, vulnerabilities, and potential exposures for an organization by using sophisticated data analytics and data visualization.

 Cyber Risk Exchanges